 The thickening of the compote happens naturally when you cook down and reduce the fruits (the water contained in the fruit evaporates).
 The lemon juice as well as the strawberries contain a little bit of pectin that will help the strawberry sauce thicken on its own.

 No, this strawberry sauce does not contain enough sugar to be canned or preserved as opposed to jam.
+Store it in the fridge for up to a week, or freeze to keep it for longer.

 Tips for Success